AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 <InlineAlert variant="success" slots="text"/>

-When the `before` and `around` plugin sequence is finished, Magento calls the first plugin `after` method in the sequence loop, and not the `after` method of the current plugin that was being executed by the `around` method.
+When the `before` and `around` plugin sequence is finished, the applicationcalls the first plugin `after` method in the sequence loop, and not the `after` method of the current plugin that was being executed by the `around` method.

 ### Examples